mikro-orm/mikro-orm/docs/docs/upgrading-v5-to-v6.md

 const [dto1] = serialize(user, { exclude: ['id', 'email'], forceObject: true });
 const dto2 = wrap(user).serialize({ exclude: ['id', 'email'], forceObject: true });
 ```

+## Changes in `Date` property mapping

+Previously, mapping of datetime columns to JS `Date` objects was dependent on the driver, while SQLite didn't have this out of box support and required manual conversion on various places.
+All drivers now have disabled `Date` conversion and this is now handled explicitly, in the same way for all of them.

+Moreover, the `date` type was previously seen as a `datetime`, while now only `Date` (with uppercase `D`) will be considered as `datetime`, while `date` is just a `date`.